proxytranslation/user-docs/dashboard/cookbook/pageviewsandcaching.md

 Keep the following important points in mind:

-1. caching naturally introduces **update delays**.
+1. Caching naturally introduces **update delays**.
 A user getting cached content will have to wait for it expire before seeing a new version.

 2. Frequently updated HTML pages (such as those with a newsstream) should not be targeted for caching, and URLs serving **dynamic resources should never be cached!**